 Things to Do

 Well loved, Pudsey park has something for everyone.
-Enjoy a family day out, tuck into a picnic, immerse yourself in nature, have a kick about on the green, shelter from the rain in the tropical gardens and learn about the local wildlife of Leeds.
+Enjoy a family day out, tuck into a picnic, immerse yourself in nature, or have a kick about on the green.

 Explore the Park and Smell the Flowers

 Pudsey Park is a beautiful place to take a leisurely stroll.
 Admire the delights of nature.
 Look up at the trees and hear the leaves move in the breeze and study the beautiful array of colours in the flower beds.
 Be sure to visit throughout the seasons to see emerging sticky buds and the striking autumnal colours.

 Family Day Out

 Pudsey Park is a great place for a family day out.
 There are play areas for the little and big kids to explore, featuring see saws, swings and slides.
 Grab a drink or an ice cream from the well loved refreshment kiosk.
 Visit in October and take part in the Halloween Trail.
 Can you find the 10 spooky characters lurking about the place?

 This is now closed due to budget cuts.

 Want to find out about the local wildlife of West Leeds?
 Pop into the West Leeds Country Park Visitor Centre located at the park.
 This impressive little centre (think Tropical World but not quite as big) has an aquarium, with lots of local freshwater fish, small mammals and birds.
 You’ll be able to see frogs, rabbits, and brown rats.
 Look closely and you may spot a harvest mouse.
 Grab a colouring sheet or draw a picture of your visit in the education room.

 There is lots to keep adults and children of all ages amused and it’s the perfect place to shelter from the wind and rain.